🌑 CURIOUS ABOUT SHADOW WORK? → DOWNLOAD THE FREE STARTER KIT

 What is a shadow work journal?

-A shadow work journal is a guided tool that helps you explore hidden thoughts, emotional patterns, and unconscious beliefs.
-Unlike regular journaling, it uses structured prompts to help you understand why you feel and react the way you do, allowing you to move from simple awareness to deeper emotional understanding.
+A shadow work journal is a guided journal designed to help you explore emotional triggers, recurring patterns, fears, beliefs, and unconscious behaviors.
+Unlike regular journaling, it uses structured prompts and reflection exercises to help you understand why you think, feel, and react the way you do.

 How do I start shadow work journaling?